zaratanDotWorld/choreWheel/docs/overview/introduction.rst

   While initially designed for large coliving houses, Chore Wheel works just as well helping groups of friends or even couples navigate shared space.

-  With Chore Wheel, houses of all sizes find that they spend less time doing chores, less time talking about chores, and less time worrying about their house in general.

 As housing costs continue to climb, the development of quality, affordable housing remains a continual challenge.
 It is increasingly apparent that **coliving** - housing options where residents have private bedrooms but share common spaces like kitchens, bathrooms, and living rooms - is an important part of the solution.